 There is someone at the door

-Often referred to as the definitive staging of JB Priestley's drawing room drama, this production from London's National Theatre makes its US Touring premiere bringing masterpiece to you.
+Often referred to as the definitive staging of JB Priestley's drawing room drama, this production from London's National Theatre makes its US Touring premiere - bringing the masterpiece to you.
 Debuting in 1992, this iteration has been seen all over the world, scooping awards with each revival.
-Original director Stephen Daldry (The Hours, High Fidelity, Billy Elliot) returns for this North American jaunt, showcasing his thrilling talent and understanding of the literary classic that is An Inspector Calls.
+Original director Stephen Daldry (The Hours, Billy Elliot) returns for this North American jaunt, showcasing his innate understanding of the literary classic.

 The story of an inspector calls